butler-julie/TheProfessorsModule/intro.md

 Date Created: October 22, 2023

-Last Modifed: October 23, 2023
+Last Modifed: December 4, 2023

 The goal of this website is to give physics professors and other physics educators the knowledge they need to successfully implement the DSECOP modules (located [here](https://github.com/GDS-Education-Community-of-Practice/DSECOP/tree/main)) into their undergraduate physics courses.

-This site is roughly broken up into four section, detailed below.
-The first section introduces the main tools needed to run the modules: GitHub (a code version manager and distributer), Google Colab (a cloud based platform to run Python code in _notebook_  form), and Jupyter Notebooks (a local method for running Python code in notebook form).
-The second section of this website details how to run a DSECOP module using Google Colab while the third section details how to run a DSECOP module using Jupyter Notebooks.
-These three sections of the website contain an abundance of written instructions and videos to clearly show how each of the softwares work.
+This site is roughly broken up into three sections, detailed below.
+The first section introduces the central tools needed to run the modules: GitHub (a code version manager and distributor) and Google Colab (a cloud-based platform to run Python code in _notebook_  form).
+The second section of this website details how to run a DSECOP module using Google Colab using one of the existing modules as an example.
+These website sections contain abundant written instructions and videos showing how each software works.

-The final two sections of this website contain tips and advice for implementing the DSECOP modules in the undergraduate physics classroom and additional resouces for Python, GitHub, Google Colab, and Jupyter Notebooks.
+The final two sections of this website contain tips and advice for implementing the DSECOP modules in the undergraduate physics classroom and additional resources for Python, GitHub, and Google Colab.

+Note that you can run these modules and notebooks using Jupyter notebooks, but we do not recommend this for a few reasons.
+First, all of the modules have been tested and are ensured to run on Google Colab.
+Second, all libraries needed to run the modules are readily available on Google Colab without further installations.
+Finally, when considering running these modules in a classroom, Google Colab provides a uniform environment for students already set up.
+This eliminates the problems that may arise from students having different hardware and software.

 ```{tableofcontents}
 ```